 How Animals Stay Warm – Living in an extreme climate (-30 C right now), one of the most common questions is: how do animals stay warm and safe in cold temperatures?
 This project will help students understand how animals stay warm by slowing heat transfer from their bodies.

-Making Water Rise – This activity is like magic and a great example of how rapid changes in heat energy and temperature can create a vacuum.
+Why Does Water Rise? – This activity is like magic and a great example of how rapid changes in heat energy and temperature can create a vacuum.